 - 6.1 The MTFS assumed that the Collection Fund for Council Tax would be in balance as at 31st March 2017.
 However, an increased number of houses give a forecast surplus as at 31st March 2017, of which £9,753 would come as income to this Council. - 6.2 The taxbase for FY 2017/18 was previously estimated at an equivalent of 29,107.4 Band D properties.
 However, the real growth in housing between 2016/17 and 2017/18 means that the current forecast is for 28,946.0 Band D properties. - 6.3 The MTFS assumed that the Collection Fund for Business Rates would be in balance as at 31st March 2017.
-It is assumed that under the Cambridgeshire Deal Business Rate growth in 2016/17 will be available to the Council in this year and not appear as a yearend surplus. - 6.4 Business Rate forecasts have been further complicated in 2017/18, as all business properties have been revalued from 1st April 2017.
-Government has declared that Agenda Item 10 page 4 while the gross rateable values in all districts will have changed, they will use the tariff and top-up process to ensure that all Council's continue to get the same income as they had been receiving prior to the revaluation.
+However, an increased number of businesses in the District has resulted in a surplus now being expected in the account.
+This Council's share of this surplus is £250,671. - 6.4 Business Rate forecasts have been further complicated in 2017/18, as all business properties have been revalued from 1st April 2017.
+Government has declared that Agenda Item 12 page 4 while the gross rateable values in all districts will have changed, they will use the tariff and top-up process to ensure that all Council's continue to get the same income as they had been receiving prior to the revaluation.
 The exact working of this remains unclear at this point.
 Due to the uncertainty over this (especially linked to the Cambridgeshire Deal) and the new Business Rates retention scheme, prudent estimates of future growth in Business Rates have been made.

 - 6.5 Small business rate relief.
 The threshold for small business rate relief increases from £6,000 to £12,000 (with taper relief between £12,000 and £15,000) in 2017/18; with the threshold for the standard business rate multiplier increasing from £18,000 to £51,000 nationwide.
 Section 31 grant will be is paid to reimburse Councils for the cost of providing this relief. - 6.6 Local Newspapers.
 The Government has recently announced a two year rates discount of £1,500 for offices occupied by local newspapers, up to a maximum of one discount per newspaper title and per property, and up to state aid limits, this from 1st April 2017.
 This discount will be fully reimbursed to Councils via Section 31 grant.
-The figures in this report reflect this change.